MuleSoft-AI-Chain-Project/mac-einstein1-connector/demo/mul4-einstein-connector-operations-demo/README.md

 -----------------

 1. Import the project folder demo in Studio.
-2. Update the Client Id, Client Secret, Salesforce Org
+2. Update the Client Id, Client Secret and Salesforce Org in the Connection config
 3. Save the configuration & run the application